Llywelwyn/llywelwyn.github.io/content/lucid-dream-induction-protocol.md

 You might be able to chain multiple lucid dreams by just repeating the technique whenever the previous lucid dream ends.
 Just remember to keep doing a reality check whenever you think you've woken up.

+Take a day or a few off after doing the technique.
+WBTB seems to stop working if you try to do it on too many consecutive days.

 ## Further reading

 * [Personal Experiences in Lucid Dreaming](https://doi.org/10.1007/978-1-4757-0423-5_13); Alan Worsley; 1988.